-The BeMore app enables you to control your hearing aids from mobile devices.
-You can use the app to obtain updates to your hearing aids, find your hearing aids, check their battery status, or as a remote control to change programs or adjust the volume.
+Our dedicated mobile device app enables you to control your hearing aids from mobile devices.
+You can use the app designed for your hearing aids to obtain updates to your hearing aids, find your hearing aids, check their battery status, or as a remote control to change programs or adjust the volume.